troglobyte-coder/folio_python/README.md

-The hacker folio module is a way to help you see what I've solved for yourself in a nice concise collection, in this case, it's written in `X`, it also includes notes throughout the project to give further information.
+The hacker folio module is a way to help you see what I've solved for yourself in a nice concise collection, in this case, it's written in `Python`, it also includes notes throughout the project to give further information.